TolulopeOyejide/Data_Science_Project_5/README.md

 # Web Scraping Football Matches From the EPL With Python

-In this project, I scrape football match data from the English Premier League.
+In this project, I scrape football match data from the English Premier League Website